 5. Country/Countries of Citizenship

 6. Country of Residence

 The following data element is a unique numeric identifier issued to a single individual that DHS uses to confirm both a person's identity and for DHS records.
 It is also used internally by CBP, USCIS, and screening partners to find, confirm, or disprove an association between an applicant, the strength of that association, or to provide other information about the person that may be important in the adjudication.
 Applicants will be asked to provide current passport/travel/national identity document information, country of issuance; issue date and expiration date, as applicable.
-Other DHS forms request more information on passports or travel documents to include expired documents and passports containing a U.S. visa.
+Other DHS forms request more information on Start Printed Page 7572passports or travel documents to include expired documents and passports containing a U.S. visa.
 The questions related to passport information requested depend on benefit eligibility and national security needs.
 If additional information is needed for this data element, DHS will revise the applicable OMB approved information collection under the form's control number and not add the additional questions using this generic approval.

 7. Passport/Travel Document or National ID

 1. Country of issuance